andersfischernielsen/Bitcoin-Price-Predictor/report/report.md

 #### Strength and Limitations

+Linear Regression can only model a linear function, which means that if future data can not be modelled linearly, the accuracy will drop.
+Compared to a neural network, the network would be able to model a nonlinear and more complex trend, which the regression model would not be able to.
+Linear regression assumes that the data are independent, which in this scenario might no be the case.
+The price for a given timestep probably has a correlation to the previous timestep and is therefore not independent.
+The Timestep measurements might differ greatly, but would probably still have a correlation.
-Linear regression assumes that the data are independent.
-Linear regression has poor outlier resistance.
+Linear regression has poor outlier resistance, since a single outlier can affect the resulting model significantly.

 ### SVR